-Daniel first picked up the guitar as a five year old and has barely put it down since.
-Following in the footsteps of a musical father, he began writing his own songs at 12, training classically throughout his teens and performing wherever he could, honing his craft and developing what would become the dynamite live show that he is renowned for today.
+The story goes that the young Australian singer, songwriter and one-of-a-kind guitar virtuoso first picked up his instrument of choice as a five-year-old following in the footsteps of a musical father.
+He began writing songs at 12, training classically throughout his teens and performing solo wherever he could, honing his craft and developing what would become the dynamite live show that he is renowned for today.
 At 18 he left school, turned professional and hit the road.
-And he hasn’t stopped since.

 “Watching Daniel Champagne perform is a once in a lifetime experience.
 He is a true prodigy that plays like no one else could possibly play unless they spent at least two lifetimes studying the art.”

 “The word Prodigy seems to entirely fall short of this soft-spoken young man’s skills, he coaxes sounds and melodies out of his instrument that literally drop jaws.”

 “The superb talent of Daniel Champagne can’t be explained by mere words; it must be seen to be believed.”

 “There’s a reason Champagne has an amazing reputation as a live performer.”

 “Within the boundaries of Folk, Champagne is an expert”

 “Champagne has proven that he’s a talent you can’t possibly ignore.
 His live shows have drawn rapturous responses from all corners”

 – Rhythms Magazine